 So I upgraded her computer this week.

-- and no such dialog box ever appeared.
+Side note: The instructions mention At the "BIOS Update successfully completed" dialog box, click "OK" to shutdown the computer. - and no such dialog box ever appeared.
 I ran the update twice and it never appeared.
 Given the ramifications of goofing up a bios update, this scared me.
 But we finally shut the computer down for a few minutes, started it, and it booted right up and the bios had been upgraded correctly.

 But here's my question: How can a mere bios update "fix" an overheating problem?
 Maybe making the fan turn more often or faster, but really, it can't clean the heatsink, clear dust, or lower the temperature of the components.
 How effective should my daughter expect this "fix" to be?